 Hatu Peak Trek Map

-Day 1 (6 October) – Start journey from Shimla at around 10 a.m. to Narkanda.
-Trek from Narkanda to Hatu Peak (7km) through the silent alpine forests and magnificent view as you hike up.
+Day 1 (16 March) – Start journey from Shimla ISBT at around 9 a.m. to Narkanda in Tempo Traveller/Innova (65 km, 2-3 hours).
+Start trek from Narkanda to Hatu Peak (7 km) through the silent alpine forests and magnificent view as you hike up.
 Evening tea with a wonderful sunset view.
-Camping, bonfire, and dinner at Hatu Peak.
+Camping, bonfire, and dinner near Hatu Peak.

 Shimla: Shimla, Once the summer capital of British India, is now the capital of Himachal Pradesh located in the Himalayan foothills.
 It ’s known for the handicraft shops that line The Mall, a pedestrian avenue, as well as the Lakkar Bazaar, a market specializing in wooden toys and crafts.

-Day 2 (7 October) – Next morning, enjoy the 360-degree view from the top with a breathtaking sunrise and connect with yourself.
+Day 2 (17 March) – Next morning, enjoy the breathtaking sunrise and connect with yourself.
 A brief explanation about the place and about the ranges visible from Hatu Peak.
 Visit the Hatu Temple and after breakfast hike back to Narkanda.
-Drive back to Shimla.
+Spend some time in Narkanda market and drive back to Shimla.
 At Shimla, we part ways to meet soon for another trekking adventure.
 (Night stay in Shimla would be arranged if required by you)